top of page

 • Evernote has a handy Web Clipper option, which functions with Chrome, Safari, Firefox, and Internet Explorer.
 You can save a whole webpage in just a couple of clicks!

-• Bonus: add a reminder in Evernote, like mentioned above, so that you make sure you read the article you saved or take action on it, rather than letting it sit as a bookmark you never touch in your browser.
+• Bonus: add a reminder in Evernote (as mentioned above) so that you make sure you read the article you saved or take action on it, rather than just letting it sit as a bookmark you never touch in your browser!

 Digital Tool - OneNote